Last updated: January 7, 2023

 Dogs: | Not allowed |

-Because the start of the walking track to Karloo Pools is very close to Heathcote train station, travelling by train to do this walk is a good option.
+With the start of the Karloo Pools walking track conveniently close to Heathcote station, travelling by train is a great option for this walk.

-Heathcote station is serviced via the T4 Eastern Suburbs and the SCO South Coast train lines, with good connections to the city and Bondi Junction.
+Heathcote station is serviced by the T4 Eastern Suburbs and SCO South Coast train lines, offering good connections to the city and Bondi Junction.

-Driving there is also easy, with free parking available at or near the station.
-Wilson Parade, behind the station, is the best option (see map location).
+Driving is also straightforward, with free parking available at or near the station.
+Wilson Parade, located behind the station, is your best bet (see map location).

-There is no need to pay park entry fees because the train station area is located just outside the national park area.
+There is no need to pay any park entry fees because this area is located just outside the National Park boundaries.

-While the track to Karloo Pools may be short, there are some steep sections (especially on the way back), and the surface can be a bit rough at times.
+Although the track to Karloo Pools is relatively short, there are some steep sections (especially noticeable on the return journey!) and the surface can be a bit rough and uneven at times.

-At the signpost on Wilson Parade, turn left, heading into bushland away from the road.
-This is where you are entering the Royal National Park.
+At the signpost on Wilson Parade, turn left to head into the bushland, leaving the road behind.
+This also marks your entry into the Royal National Park.

-Follow the track until you see another signpost (see picture above), which marks the official starting point of the Karloo Track.
+Continue along the track until you reach another signpost (as shown in the picture above), indicating the official start of the Karloo Track.

-From there, the track to Karloo Pools is a pretty straightforward hike and is very easy to navigate.
+From this point, the hike to Karloo Pools is pretty straightforward and easy to navigate.

-The scenery along the way is pretty diverse and interesting, with a mix of heathland, rainforest, and lots of rocks and boulders.
+The scenery along the way is diverse and engaging, featuring a mix of heathland, rainforest, and an array of rocks and boulders.

-As soon as you start hearing the gentle sound of streaming water, that’s when you know you’re getting closer to Karloo Pools.
+When you start hearing the gentle sounds of flowing water, it’s a sign that you’re nearing Karloo Pools.

-This is where the track meets and crosses Kangaroo Creek, with Karloo Pools as a beautiful natural attraction.
+This is where the track crosses Kangaroo Creek, with Karloo Pools serving as a stunning natural highlight.

 Karloo Pools

-When you arrive at Karloo Pools, you will immediately realise why this is one of the most popular natural swimming holes in the greater Sydney area.
+When you arrive at Karloo Pools, it’s easy to see why this spot is one of Sydney’s favourite natural swimming holes.

-The main water hole, Karloo Pool, is about 15 metres wide and 30 metres long and looks absolutely stunning.
-The pool is surrounded by trees and flat rocky areas.
+The main waterhole, Karloo Pool, is roughly 15 metres wide and 30 metres long, with a stunningly picturesque setting surrounded by trees and flat rocky ledges.

-When the water is clear, it’s hard to resist the temptation to go for a swim.
+When the water is clear, it’s almost impossible to resist the urge to jump in for a swim.
+And really, why resist?

-For the best experience, it’s recommended to go on a weekday or early on a Saturday or Sunday morning.
+For the best experience and to dodge the crowds, try visiting on a weekday or early on a Saturday or Sunday morning.

-When swimming in Karloo Pools, please keep the following in mind:
+When swimming in Karloo Pools, keep the following in mind:

 - It’s deep: